Duke-Translational-Bioinformatics/duke-data-service/api_design/DDS-974-enforce_upload_chunk_size.md

 ## Logical View

 A critical issue was recently exposed with the chunked upload capability.
-The underlying storage system (Swift), can only coalesce a large file that is <= 1000 segments (i.e. referred to as chunks in the DDS API).
-To remedy this situation, the API will be extended to enforce a minumum chunk size for chunked file uploads.
+The  storage provider (Swift), is configured with a set maximum number of segments (i.e. Data Service chunks), beyond which it cannot coalesce a large file.
+To remedy this situation, the API will be extended to enforce a minumum chunk size, based on the overall file size and max segments setting.

 #### Summary of impacted APIs